ElaineCasey/Confidence-framing-effects/README.md

 Confidence is reported for each condition.
 Frame is a between-subjects factor.

 When calling confidence_framing_experiment.py input the frame condition as an argument.
-For example, `python confidecne_framing_experiment.py MORE`
+For example, `python confidence_framing_experiment.py MORE`

 ### Data

-Subjects perceptual responses and reaction times, confidence ratings and the time it took them to register a confidnece response are recorded.
+Subjects perceptual responses and reaction times, confidence ratings and the time it took them to register a confidence response are recorded.

 ## Reference